jsammarco/DSTUR-Relay/README.md

 ## GUI

 The GUI lives in `gui/dstur-relay-gui` and is implemented with Tauri (Rust backend) and a vanilla HTML/CSS/JS front end.
-The Tauri backend invokes `relay.exe` to execute the same relay commands exposed by the CLI.
+The Tauri backend invokes `relay.exe` (built-in the exe) to execute the same relay commands exposed by the CLI.

 ### Running the GUI (dev)